sanfinity-Iot/openremote/User-Guide:-Connecting-to-Z-wave.md

 # Install Docker

 In order to connect to a Z-Wave network you need an USB interface, preferably the [Aeotec Z-Stick Gen5](http://aeotec.com/z-wave-usb-stick), that is connected to your PC.
 Your PC communicates with this device via a serial port.
 This section describes what to do so that the OpenRemote manager software, which is a containerized (Docker) application, has device access to the serial port on the host.
 Unfortunately, `Docker for Windows` and `Docker for Mac` do not support device pass through.
 In case of a Windows or Mac computer you have to install Linux as a virtual machine by means of VirtualBox.
+There are two options to do this.

 ## Windows - Option 1 (Docker Toolbox)